t-anjan/FlextendedControlsPack/README.md

 Based on the Spark `GridItemRenderer`, the `RadioButtonGridItemRenderer` is very similar to the `CheckBoxGridItemRenderer` in that it mimics the selection status of the row.
 This item renderer is meant to be used in those data grids which have a `selectionMode` of `singleRow`.

+### Demo application with source

+Please visit [this](http://anjantek.com/2011/09/04/flex-4-5-spark-datagrid-radio-button-itemrenderer/) page to view a demo of the component.
+The source of the demo application is also available there.

 ## CheckBoxGridHeaderRenderer

 Based on the Spark `GridItemRenderer`, the `CheckBoxGridHeaderRenderer` is the designated header for the `CheckBoxGridColumn`.
 It displays a check box which supports three states according the check boxes' selection status in the `CheckBoxGridColumn`.
 This is explained in the `CheckBoxGridColumn` section above.